 Wow.
 Have a look at the third position.
 More than 200K people are looking for handmade staff every month.
 That’s a big deal and, as I can assume, it’s a profitable niche, too.

 Anne revealed this growing trend back in 2010 and started blogging about everything she found beautiful on the web — home decorations, women accessories, baby clothes and other pretty little things.
 And only three years later she saw the opportunity to monetize her blog with X-Cart shopping cart and turn it into #1 French online marketplace.
 She is still the only employee in Pitimana and has always been.
 And her genius project never stops growing.
 How did she do that?
 See below.

 The idea was mine.
-Pitimana was born of a big desire to launch an eCommerce store and start selling online after the birth of my elder daughter.
+Pitimana was born of a big desire to launch an eCommerce marketplace and start selling online after the birth of my elder daughter.
 I had several ideas.
 But later it became quite evident that the handmade business is right what I was looking for.

 I have always enjoyed creating some handmade staff.
 And in 2010, when DIY video tutorials and articles were becoming more and more popular on the web, I started blogging.
 I shared my creative ideas and different nice things I found on the web.
 Later on, I mentioned that there are plenty of talented designers, the unknown ones, feeling lost on the web.
 So I made up my mind to aggregate their products in a single online marketplace.
 My rule of thumb was to work only with those designers who offered high-quality and tasteful products.
 After the whole year of back-breaking work, in June 2013, we finally launched our Pitimana website thus bringing our products online.
 Thanks to our friendly community, where everyone is eager to discuss the plans and help each other, Pitimana never stops growing.

 There has always been only one person from the birth of Pitimana till now — it’s me, Anne Catherine Scelles.